ryan-mcclue/unsw/comp3331/wk2/week2.md

 TODO: byte size of protocol headers

+LAN utilisation is the percentage of network bandwidth used.

 CSE machines have firewalls that block external traffic like a UDP packet

 Servers like the CSE machines aren't behind a NAT as we want them to have static publically addressable IPs.